How To Check the Weather in Style

-If you’re interested in watching temperature, wind gusts, ocean waves, pressure isobars and cloud coverage, here are 7 global weather maps that will almost make you feel like you’re on Cloud 9.
+If you’re interested in watching the temperature, wind gusts, ocean waves, pressure isobars, and cloud coverage, here are 7 global weather maps.

 The trendy Ventusky interface hits weather on so many levels.

 Ventusky uses data from the best weather forecast models in the world.
-Although this Czech team of meteorological experts know weather best, they certainly have a way to visualize it too.
+Although this Czech team of meteorological experts knows the weather best, they certainly have a way to visualize it too.

 The little-known GPM NRT Viewer developed by NASA displays Near Real-Time (NRT) from Global Precipitation Measurement (GPM) data.
 In other words, as soon as the data are available, the delay is minimal between the data acquisition and delivery.

-Using WebGL and Cesium, NASA is able to put this near real-time weather map together.
+Using WebGL and Cesium, NASA can put this near real-time weather map together.
 Of course, they have to do it NASA-style.
-That is, collect it from their orbiting fleet of satellites in space 🙂
+That is, collect it from their orbiting fleet of satellites in space :)

-It’s time to mesmerize at the spiraling vector wind patterns of Earth Null School.
+It’s time to be mesmerized by the spiraling vector wind patterns of Earth Null School.
 Using near real-time weather data, it’s what made this map viral.
 But it’s not only weather, you can see current wind, weather, ocean, and pollution conditions.

 Using supercomputers, Earth Null School forecasts these weather patterns updating the weather map every 3 hours.
-While weather is based on NOAA’s global forecast system, oceans currents are based on OSCAR’s.
+While the weather is based on NOAA’s global forecast system, ocean currents are based on OSCAR.